w3c/media-capabilities/explainer.md

 ## HDR

 HDR support in browsers is nonexistent.
-The API is intendedintends to enable high end media playback on the Web as soon as it becomes more mainstream so the platform does not lag behind the curve.
+The API is intended to enable high end media playback on the Web as soon as it becomes more mainstream so the platform does not lag behind the curve.
 This is also a great example of including more formats into the web and keeping the API extensible.

 ### Screen capabilities